maxharlow/reconcile/README.md

 Reconcile
 =========

-Add new columns to your spreadsheet based on looking up names or numbers.
+Add new columns to your spreadsheet based on lookups to online services.

 Requires [Node](http://nodejs.org/).